Students come first at Lamar Institute of Technology.

 As a student here, you have access to support and services ranging from advising to veterans affairs.
 Your education and personal development are our priority.

-Student Services also oversees policies and procedures relating to student life including the rights and responsibilities that come with being part of the our community.
+Student Services also oversees policies and procedures relating to student life including the rights and responsibilities that come with being part of our community.
 Get information on policies on absences, discrimination, substance use, privacy, hazing, sexual harassment and more – all outlined in the Institute’s Catalog.

 How Student Services Can Help